 This curriculum is designed to provide qualified individuals an opportunity to acquire the knowledge, attitude and skills which will enable them to become safe and competent in MRI technology and prepare the graduate for an entry-level position as an MRI technologist.

 Upon successful completion of the MRI Program, graduates are eligible to sit for the American Registry of Magnetic Resonance Imaging Technologists (ARMRIT) National Certification Examination.
-The graduate may also be eligible to sit for the American Registry of Radiologic Technologists (ARRT) upon completion of the MRI Associate in Applied Science Degree.
+The graduate may also be eligible to sit for the American Registry of Radiologic Technologists (ARRT) upon completion of an ARRT accredited program AND have achieved a minimum of an Associate's Degree in any other major from accredited institution.
+If you have not obtained a minimum of an Associate's Degree, and would also wish to achieve ARRT certification, we would recommend visiting NPCollege's MRI AAS Degree page.

 Diploma - 18 months / 76 weeks / 2040 hours